 - a.
-Total appropriation dollars will likely decline and dollars per student enrolled, controlled for inflation, will decline. - b.
+Appropriation dollars per student enrolled, controlled for inflation, will decline. - b.
 Demands for support of noneducational services statewide will increase. - c.
 The information and service sectors of the economy will increase in importance. - d.
 Universities will continue to increase scholarship funds in order to provide more financial aid and increase diversity. - e.
-Loans or prepaid tuition plans will increasingly supplement federal grant programs as primary support sources of student financial support.
-State-sponsored prepaid education programs will diminish in enrollment barring improvement in state budgetary status. - f.
-The Texas economy will at best experience modest economic growth. - g.
-Small entrepreneurial businesses between Huntsville and North Houston will increase in number. - h.
-Society, business, and government will show an increasing need for applied and problem-solving/problem-oriented research. - i.
-TDCJ will continue as a major employer for this area. - j.
-Economic changes within the state will impact the types of services provided to students that will result in the reevaluation of existing programs offered. - k.
-The current economy will continue to result in more students seeking financial assistance for college expenses. - 1.
-The increase in the number of students with disabilities requesting services will strain existing resources for both services for students with disabilities and academic departments.
+The Texas economy will at best experience modest economic growth. - f.
+Small entrepreneurial businesses between Huntsville and North Houston will increase in number. - g.
+Society, business, and government will show an increasing need for applied and problem-solving/problem-oriented research.

-m.
-Lack of funding and budget cuts will hinder staffing patterns and decrease student programs.
+- h.
+TDCJ will continue as a major employer for this area. - i.
+Economic changes within the state will impact the types of services provided to students that will result in the reevaluation of existing programs offered. - j.
+The current economy will continue to result in more students seeking financial assistance for college expenses. - k.
+The increase in the number of students with disabilities requesting services will strain existing resources for both services for students with disabilities and academic departments. - 1.
+Lack of funding and budget cuts will hinder staffing patterns and decrease student programs. - m.
+Increasing fuel costs will impact university budgets and students' college choice based on distance from home. - n.
+The need for money management training will increase for all students. - o.
+Students working while attending school will take longer to graduate. - p.
+Electronic transcripts from high school to institutions of higher education will decrease cost of printing, supplies, and manpower across the state. - q.
+Designated student fees will continue to increase.